 the brain that control attention, social judgment, and movement.

-Many parents of children with ADHD experienced symptoms of
+ADHD tends to run in families.
+Many parents of children with ADHD had symptoms of

 ADHD when they were younger.

-ADHD is commonly found in brothers and sisters
+The condition is often found in brothers and sisters

-What are the symptoms of attention-deficit/hyperactivity disorder?
+What are the symptoms of ADHD in a child?

-Short attention span for age (difficulty sustaining attention)
+Has a short attention span for age

-Difficulty listening to others
+Has a hard time listening to others

-Difficulty attending to details
+Has a hard time attending to details

-Poor organizational skills for age
+Has poor organizational skills for age

-Poor study skills for age
+Has poor study skills for age

 Often interrupts others